George Raft: Night After Night (1932)

 When Scarface was released, public response was so strong that Raft was offered the lead role in a film based on a story by Louis Bromfeld, originally titled Number 55 and then changed to Night After Night (1932).

 Raft was one of several Paramount stars who appeared in the episodic comedy/drama If I Had a Million (1932), playing a forger hiding from police who is suddenly given a million dollars with no place to cash the check.
 He starred in Under-Cover Man (1932) and was announced for Bodyguard, which was never made.
 He next appeared in Pick Up (1933).
-At the time, Raft told Variety:
+A natural practitioner of a form of method acting, Raft told Variety:

 I don't know what I do, but it's not acting.
 It's me.
 Supposing I'm supposed to hate a guy.
 Then I think of somebody I hate and visualize him instead of the actor.
 Same way when I'm supposed to be in love with the heroine.
 I think of a girl I could be crazy about and though I'm saying to the actress "I love you, darling", all the time I keep thinking of the other party.